Facts about Key West, Florida

 Things To Do in Key West and the surrounding area

 First of all, staying a week here is a bit much unless you enjoy not doing much during your vacation.
 If you get a chance, book a trip to Jefferson/Dry Tortugas National Park.
-We had initially booked a seaplane but due to weather, it was cancelled.
+We had initially booked a seaplane but due to weather, it was canceled.
 The Key West seaplane charter company was very professional and refunded us back entirely.
-They also added us to their waitlist but unfortunately it wasn’t meant to be.
-The weather can be fickle here, so if you visit during a less than stunning season, plan on going via boat instead.
+They also added us to their waitlist but unfortunately, it wasn’t meant to be.
+The weather can be fickle here, so if you visit during a less than a stunning season, plan on going via boat instead.
 The Dry Tortugas National Park is a unique eco attraction.
 It is 70 miles from Key West.
 Fort Jefferson was used as a prison during the Civil War by the Union Army so there’s a lot of history there.
 And there’s supposedly great snorkeling here especially for beginners as there are shallow waters.

-Secondly we would highly recommend a sunset cruise!
+Secondly, we would highly recommend a sunset cruise!
 And we would highly recommend using Floridays!
 There a lot of choices.
-But Floridays has a beautiful and large sail boat.
+But Floridays has a beautiful and large sailboat.
 They have a mature group of two people who take you safely near the sunset and back.
 The music is not loud on the boat and they serve unlimited drinks!
 We have seen many sunsets but Key West sunsets are one of the best!

 If you can’t go on a sunset cruise, at least go to Mallory Square so you can watch it there.
 It’s free.
 And the best place to watch the sunset.
 It gets packed, so come early to get the best spot.
 The famous Margaritaville is here so you can grab a bite to each while you are here.
 They also have local vendors and musicians.

 The Truman Little White House tour is another recommended choice of ours.
 It’s not so much for the little ones but if you enjoy history or politics, definitely make it a point to go.
 This is an affordable event that when booked online will save you a few dollars.
 A small group tour is taken with one guide in the private White House.
 You can take pictures around the grounds but you cannot take pictures inside the house.
-It’s about a 30 minute tour but it’s an important one for U.S. history.
+It’s about a 30-minute tour but it’s an important one for U.S. history.
 And it ends in the gift shop.

 Since the bus doesn’t stop here, take an Uber or Lyft to the Dolphin Research Center.
 We would highly recommend General Admission tickets and buy online to save $3 per ticket.
 There are other ticket options where you can swim, touch, or paint with dolphins, but the general ticket is definitely worth it!
-If you choose a non busy day, you’ll get to spend 4 hours or the whole day with dolphins with as much closeness as you can get without actually being in the water with them.
+If you choose a non-busy day, you’ll get to spend 4 hours or the whole day with dolphins with as much closeness as you can get without actually being in the water with them.
 We absolutely love dolphins and have been lucky enough to have had many encounters with these amazing animals over the years.
 We can’t underscore/highlight enough what a great experience this was for us as dolphin lovers.
 The staff here love their dolphins and share their knowledge with others.
 There are 25 dolphins at this center.
 You don’t get to see them all but you do get to see about 12-15 of them.
 If you remember the show, Flipper…Flipper’s descendants live here and were showcased during our visit.
-During your visit, you’ll get to see the trainers train dolphins and have play time with them.
-You’ll also get to see other guest who paid extra interact one on one with the dolphins.
+During your visit, you’ll get to see the trainers train dolphins and have playtime with them.
+You’ll also get to see other guests who paid extra interact one on one with the dolphins.
 We got to see one of the dolphins paint as well.
 There are sea lions at this center as well but it was closed while we were there.
-However we did get to catch a couple of photos on the other side of the fence.
-The center is a non profit organization so they depend on their visitors to help take care of these dolphins.
+However, we did get to catch a couple of photos on the other side of the fence.
+The center is a nonprofit organization so they depend on their visitors to help take care of these dolphins.
 Besides being a research center, they too rescue dolphins from injuries or places that can’t keep them anymore.
 You can find great videos of our visit on our Pisces Tourist You Tube Channel.

 The last thing we would recommend you definitely do while in Marathon and on the same day is book a ticket with The Turtle Hospital.
 It’s the largest turtle hospital in the United States.
-It’s also non profit.
+It’s also nonprofit.
 Here they rescue injured turtles and evaluate and treat them to get back into the wild.
 Sadly, there are a lot of turtle boat injury accidents that come into here.
 And some turtles are starting to get more papilloma’s from the algae they eat due to global warming and pollution.
 These guys normally can heal from papilloma’s on their own but with the environment changing and becoming more toxic, they cannot do it themselves and thus can suffer paralysis from the condition.
 We also saw some turtles that were rescued from the Cape Cod area as they suffered hypothermia.
 They basically migrated from the southern climate and took a wrong turn into colder climates.
 We got to witness their bodies agitated and how they suffered from anxiety.
-On our visit all 5 species of turtles found in the United States were here at the hospital at one time, a rare find.
+On our visit, all 5 species of turtles found in the United States were here at the hospital at one time, a rare find.
 This hospital has an Operating room, an Intensive Care Unit, and many pools for the various kinds of turtle patient conditions.
 You also get a chance to feed the larger turtles here.
-The knowledge gained and to witness another set of amazing creatures is very much a win win in our book.
+The knowledge gained and witnessing another set of amazing creatures is very much a win-win in our book.

 Food Options in Key West

 As Key West is an island, there are plenty of wonderful fish restaurants!
 As pescatarians, we loved eating here.
 Some places we would highly recommend are Oasis Mediterranean Cuisine.
 It’s slightly off the beaten path and it appears a lot of locals eat here.
 It’s very affordable and they serve plenty of food!
 It’s all patio eating with heat lamps available outside.
 We would highly recommend the seafood roll and the falafel sandwich.
-As an appetizer, choose the spinach filled fried dumpling.
+As an appetizer, choose the spinach-filled fried dumpling.
 And I usually don’t have any room for dessert during dining but I made room for tiramisu and I am glad I did.

 Dessert in Key West

 If you like gelato or homemade ice cream, we would highly recommend Gladiators Ice Cream!
 It’s a small business run by an older lady and her husband in a small building wedged between two bigger souvenir stores and it’s worth it!!
-We went their twice on two different days and recommended it to all the passerby’s!
+We went there twice on two different days and recommended it to all the passersby!
 Everything appears to be good.
 But my favorite was the coconut with espresso coffee.
 And hubby’s favorite was key lime pie dipped with chocolate and coconut.
 It’s all fresh and delicious!
-The only other place with better gelato was found in our trip to Italy!
+The only other place with better gelato was found on our trip to Italy!

 Key Lime pie was obviously great here as well.
 And you can find it at Kermit’s Key Lime Shop.
 We tried their original and strawberry key lime pie.
 The key lime dipped in chocolate on a stick is a bit too sweet for my mature taste buds but when in Key West, you may want to try it once!
 You can also find these items elsewhere in Key West made from the same shop.